hexdump0815/imagebuilder/systems/allwinner_h3/readme.md

   - it is impossible to support all tv boxes with their wild mix of hardware or usually quite low quality, so please do not open github issues in case the images do not work for your box
   - github issues with tested and structured information on how to get the images working on a box where they did not work out of the box are welcome
   - sound, wifi, bluetooth and sometimes even ethernet might work or might not work depending on the tv box
-- the image will boot by default on a banana pi m1, for other systems the corresponding u-boot from the /boot/extra has to be written to disk
+- the image will boot by default on a banana pi m1, for other systems the corresponding u-boot from the /boot/extra directory has to be written to disk
 - as allwinner socs always boot by default from sd card the emmc can safely be overwritten (but do a backup of the original android system via dd command beforehand - it might be useful later)
 - at least the r39 u-boot seems to not be perfect yet as sometimes it needs a few tries to boot successfully